shinymayhem/kubernetes/README.md

 ** e.g. small master, 2 minions, log to elasticsearch instead of gcp, kube prefix
 * untar server/kubernetes-salt.tar.gz
 * modify kubernetes/saltbase/salt/fluentd-es/fluentd-es.yaml to use custom image of fluentd (e.g. shinymayhem/fluentd-es:1.11). be sure to modify the rest of the yaml file to match corresponding file in the main kubernetes repo (i.e. in ~~cluster/addons or~~ saltbase/salt/fluentd-es/fluentd-es.yaml)
-* modify kibana and elasticsearch stuff in the salt directory if needed
+* modify kibana and elasticsearch stuff in the salt/kube-addons directory if needed ** 1 replica of elasticsearch
+** shinymayhem/kibana:1.3 image for upgraded kibana
 * `tar -zcf kubernetes-salt-custom.tar.gz ./kubernetes` to tar the folder back up
 * get the sha1 hash of the tar and copy it to kubernetes-salt-custom.tar.gz.sha1 (on mac, use `shasum`)
 * modify cluster/gce/util.sh to use new salt tar